It was early. The air was thick with mist and the smell of remorse as I took off in my small Cessna.

 Was it even worth it?
 I have my doubts…

 My flight path took me over the cliffs of Dover towards New York.
 I love New York.
 What a special place…brimming with energy and joie de vivre.
-The jazz bars and take away foods are my game: Burger King comes out tops, but Shake Shack is also a winner.
+The jazz bars and take away foods are my game: Burger King comes out tops, but Five Guys is also a winner.
 I’ve had some amazing times in that city of sirens; the bars, the restaurants…it’s endless.
 It’d be quite surreal to be there now…

 Except I wasn’t.
 I was on my way.